Hyundai Ioniq Plug-In engines, drive & performance

 Hyundai Ioniq Plug-In hybrid engine, 0-62mph and acceleration

 The Hyundai Ioniq Plug-In features a 60bhp electric motor coupled with a 104bhp 1.6-litre petrol engine.
-Together, they provide the same level of performance as a turbocharged diesel car, accelerating from 0-62mph in just over 10.5 seconds and reaching a top speed of 111mph.
+Together, they provide 139bhp, delivering roughly the same level of performance as a turbocharged diesel car.
+Acceleration from 0-62mph takes just 10.6 seconds and top speed is 111mph.

 Unless you’re using EV mode, the petrol engine cuts in with reasonable refinement when required, but the dual-clutch six-speed automatic gearbox isn’t the cleverest around; it can feel sluggish when changing up through the gears or if you suddenly need a spurt of acceleration.

-You get a choice of driving modes, including an EV mode that keeps the Ioniq in all-electric mode until the battery life is almost drained.
+You get a choice of driving modes, including that EV mode, which keeps the Ioniq running on electricity alone until the battery is almost drained.
 Using just the electric motor allows for smooth and very quiet progress in town, and we imagine most owners will try to make maximum use of this feature by recharging the battery at home every night.

-The Hyundai Ioniq isn’t as good to drive as a Toyota Prius.
+The Ioniq isn’t as good to drive as a Prius.
 Its ride is too firm, with the wheels springing back harshly over lumps and bumps; the Prius is smoother over the same surfaces.
 Also, the Ioniq isn’t as comfortable as its Japanese rival, because the chassis feels more unsettled and nervous compared with the more forgiving Toyota.
-There’s also more road noise in the Ioniq.
+There’s also more road noise.